After an absence of over 400 years, the beaver is coming back to Sussex.

 Tony Juniper, Chair of Natural England said ‘It is great to see Sussex getting beavers back into the countryside and the formation of new partnerships to support nature’s recovery.’

 The beaver releases are being monitored as part of a national project, with specialist ecologists advising.
-Another licence has also been granted by Natural England for a beaver release at Valewood on the National Trust’s Black Down Estate.
+Another licence has also been granted by Natural England for a beaver release on land owned by the National Trust on the edge of the South Downs.

 The Sussex Beaver Trial is led by Sussex Wildlife Trust and the Knepp Estate, working in partnership with The University of Exeter, Southern Water, Natural England, the Environment Agency, National Farmers Union and the Ouse and Adur Rivers Trust.
 Expert advice is provided by Mark Elliott of the Devon Beaver Trial and Roisin Campbell-Palmer, an independent beaver consultant.